SaraRahim/DDM-Assignment1/InspiredFoodPlatform/Readme.md

 The `client.py` script serves as an integration test, ensuring that:
 - All microservices communicate correctly
-- REST to gRPC translation works seamlessly
+- REST to gRPC translation works
-- The entire business process flows without interruption
+- The entire business process flows without errors

 To run the full test suite:
 ```bash
 docker-compose up --build
 ```

-If everything runs successfully, you'll see a message indicating that the demo completed successfully, verifying the entire system's integration and functionality.
+If everything runs successfully, a message will come up indicating that the demo completed successfully, verifying the entire system's integration and functionality.

 ## Bonus Challenge: API Gateway Implementation